This Step: Take Drivers Education

 Take a Drivers Education Course

 New Mexico enlists a graduated driver license (GDL) system for teens younger than 18 years old looking to get their first drivers license.
 You can start by enrolling in and attending a driver education course approved by the Traffic Safety Bureau.
 If you pass a state-approved course that includes a DWI education component, you can skip taking the written exam when you apply for an instructional permit at the NM Motor Vehicle Division office.

-Teens older than 18 years old are required to complete a DWI awareness class (see the next section), but aren’t required to complete drivers ed.
+New drivers 18 to 24 years old are required to complete a DWI awareness class (see the next section), but aren’t required to complete drivers ed.
 However, taking a drivers education course could enhance your driving skills and knowledge and help you pass any license exams.

 A state-approved drivers ed course covers: